DIAGNijmegen/website-content/content/pages/vacancies/subsolid-nodules-ct.md

 ## Embedding
 You will be embedded in the Diagnostic Image Analysis Group and will be supervised by a research member whose research is dedicated to [AI for lung cancer screening](https://www.diagnijmegen.nl/projects/lung-cancer-screening/).
 We have a strong collaboration with both clinical and radiological experts in lung cancer screening.
 You will also have access to a Deep Learning GPU Cluster ([SOL](https://www.diagnijmegen.nl/software/sol/)) to run deep learning experiments.

-## Requirements
-- Students Artificial Intelligence, Data Science, Computer Science, Bioinformatics, Biomedical Engineering or similar in the final stages of their Master education.
-- You should be proficient in Python programming and have a theoretical understanding of deep learning architectures.
-- Experience with medical images is beneficial.

 ## Information
 - Project duration: 6 months